 Today, I want to address a crucial topic that demands our attention – the urgent need to unlearn audism and reshape our perceptions of deafness.

-This article aims to shed light on the importance supporting a culture of inclusivity, respect, why this matters, and what we can do about it.
+This article aims to shed light on the importance of supporting a culture of inclusivity, respect, why this matters, and what we can do about it.

 What's Audism, anyway?